 Up until 1945, Jachymov was known by its German name of Joachimsthal which means Saint Joachim’s Valley.
 It is located near the Klinovec Mountain (1244m high) in the Ore Mountains, a stunningly beautiful area in the Spa Triangle, close to the German border.

 Jachymov is not only famous for its Radon Springs but it is also famous for its silver mines.
-At the beginning of the 16th century, the silver mined was used for the first coins minted by the Counts Von Schlick.
+At the beginning of the 16th century, the silver mined was used for the first coins minted by Counts Von Schlick.
 These coins were known as the Joachimsthalers which eventually gave its name to the Thaler and the Dollar.

-Marie Curie who won the Nobel Prize in Chemistry in 1911 discovered radium in pitchblende (a radioactive, uranium-rich mineral ore) ore which contained uraninite from Jachymov.
+Marie Curie who won the Nobel Prize in Chemistry in 1911 discovered radium in pitchblende (a radioactive, uranium-rich mineral ore) ore that contained uraninite from Jachymov.
 Jachymov was the source of radium in the world up until WW1.

 When miners mining the uranium discovered a very strong spring of thermal water, they used it on their aches and pains and experienced relief quite quickly, they did not realise what they had discovered!

 The water was examined and it was found that it contained a high concentration of radioactive radon gas.
 The gas becomes a natural source of energy when it is released from the cracks in the earth and dissolves in underground water.

 The Radon Springs in Jachymov assists in healing issues with:

 - locomotive organs (musculoskeletal system)